gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 the Stream Control Transmission Protocol (SCTP), as defined in
 {{RFC4960}}.

-DTLS over SCTP (DTLS/SCTP) provides communications privacy for applications that use SCTP as their transport protocol and allows client/server applications to communicate in a way that is designed to prevent eavesdropping and detect tampering or message forgery.
+DTLS over SCTP provides mutual authentication, confidentiality, integrity protection, and replay protection for applications that use SCTP as their transport protocol and allows client/server applications to communicate in a way that is designed to give communications privacy and to prevent eavesdropping and detect tampering or message forgery.
 It also provides a convinient keying mechanism for SCTP-Auth {{RFC4895}} that prevents tampering with SCTP chunks after the DTLS handshake has completed.